kaczmareka/CompGen_project2/README.md

 - `\data` - directory with the raw data we used (not uploaded),
 - `\processed_data` - directory with the TADs found by us and Arrowhead method,
 - `\results` - direstory with all results we got from the processing, both with histograms and csv with metrics,
+- `run_Arrowhead.ipynb` - notebook/script to run Arrowhead method on the raw data, takes a lot of time, limit RAM or will use up to 38.6GB on Colab,
+- `run_our_TADs_as_community_detection.ipynb` - notebook where we experimented with all hyperparameters,
 - `metrics_and_results.ipynb` - file with metrics evaluation and the results,
-- `presentation.pdf` - final presentation for the project,
+- `presentation.pdf` - final presentation for the project.
-- `run_Arrowhead.sh` - script to run Arrowhead method on the raw data, takes a lot of time,limit RAM or will use up to 38.6GB on Colab.